shitan198u/AnyChat/README.md

 ## Usage

 1. **Set API Keys:**
-- If you're using Google Gemini or Groq, obtain the necessary API keys and store them securely in the `src/anychat/.streamlit/secrets.toml` file.
+- If you're using Google Gemini or Groq, obtain the necessary API keys and store them securely in the `src/anychat/.streamlit/secrets.toml` file or Upload them in the chatbot interface.

 2. **Run the Application:**